Subdomains, Addon Domains And Parked Domains

 Parked Domains

-There is also another type of domain called a parked domain (also called a domain alias).
-Aliases point visitors to other domains while displaying the parked domain URL on the visitor’s browser.
+There is also another type of domain called a parked domain (also called an alias).
+Parked domains point visitors to other domains while displaying the parked domain URL on the visitor’s browser.

 Once again, if we refer to the official cPanel documentation …